Huc91/papera/README.md

-# Papera app 🐤
+# Papera Soundboard app 🐤
-Silly Soundboard app for android and iOS in React Native with old cartoons sound.
+Silly doundboard app for android and iOS in React Native with old cartoons sound.

 ## Get started